Community Development and Events

 Marang Connections River Dreaming Immersion

-Council have partnered with Riverside Dreaming Aboriginal Corporation to deliver a Marang Connections River Dreaming Immersion day.
-Council will take a group of Aboriginal and/or Torres Strait Islander young people (14-19 years) to Forbes for a day of traditional activities, canoeing and cultural fishing.
-Each young person will receive their own fishing rod!
+Council partnered with Riverside Dreaming Aboriginal Corporation to deliver a Marang Connections River Dreaming Immersion day.
+Council took a group of Aboriginal and/or Torres Strait Islander young people (14-19 years) to Forbes for a day of traditional activities, canoeing and cultural fishing.
+Each young person received their own fishing rod!

 This experience is a chance to strengthen cultural identity and connect to Country through land and water-based activities.